Coverage

 No separate commercial insurance policy required to drive on the HUM platform.

-HUM's TNC registration covers you while you're active on the platform.
+HUM's commercial auto policy covers you while you're on a trip in the app.
 For full coverage details, limits by state, and a copy of the Certificate of Insurance, visit humprivaterides.com/ride-assurance.

 Your Personal Auto Policy